DavisMcCue/cs4540_sp2020_g09-KeepassXC/CS4540_README.md

 > * develop – points to the development of the next release, contains tested and reviewed code
 > * feature/\[name\] – points to a branch with a new feature, one which is candidate for merge into develop (subject to rebase)
 > * hotfix/\[name\] – points to a branch with a fix for a particular issue ID

-In addition to this strategy, we have added a cs4540 branch.
-CS4540-specific documentation is committed to the cs4540 branch, and develop is merged into cs4540 at the end of every milestone.
-This will make it easier to merge with upstream later by keeping develop clean.